jimpouwels/game-engine/README.md

 At this point, the game will be in a running state.

-### Graphics
+### AnimatedGraphic
-You can add sprites to the scene by creating a Graphic, which is done by creating a new class that extends from `jimp::Graphic`.
+You can add sprites to the scene by creating an AnimatedGraphic, which is done by creating a new class that extends from `jimp::AnimatedGraphic`.

 #### Registration
-You can make a Graphic part of the game loop by registering it.
-This happens automatically when instantiating your class that extends `Graphic`.
+You can make an AnimatedGraphic part of the game loop by registering it.
+This happens automatically when instantiating your class that extends `AnimatedGraphic`.
 However, to prevent partially initialized graphics to be made part of the game loop, make sure you call `markAsInitialized()` at the end of your class' constructor.

 **Note**
-Don't register sprites or sounds with the game engine yourself.
+Don't register an AnimatedGraphic (or sounds) with the game engine explicitely.
 The `AnimatedSprite` class will do that for you.
 In other words, **don't do this**:

 ```